stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

-    * If nodes forming a blocking threshold all have `ballot.counter` values greater than the local `ballot.counter`, then the local node immediately increases `ballot.counter` to the lowest value such that this is no longer the case.
-(When doing so, it also disables any pending timers associated with the old `counter`.)
+    * If nodes forming a blocking threshold all have `ballot.counter` values greater than the local `ballot.counter`, then the local node immediately cancels any pending timer, increases `ballot.counter` to the lowest value such that this is no longer the case, and if appropriate according to the rules above may arm a new timer.

     * If a new ballot `h` is confirmed prepared such that `ballot < h`, then immediately set `ballot` to `h`.
       <!-- -->
       XXX - can this ever happen?

-    * To avoid exhausting the counter cannot be exhausted, `ballot.counter` must always be less then 1,000,000 plus the number of seconds a node has been running SCP on the current slot.
-Should any of the above rules require increasing the counter beyond this value, a node either simply increase `ballot.counter` to the maximum permissible value, or if it is already at its maximum, wait up to one second before increasing the value.
+    * To avoid exhausting the counter, `ballot.counter` must always be less then 1,000,000 plus the number of seconds a node has been running SCP on the current slot.
+Should any of the above rules require increasing the counter beyond this value, a node either increases `ballot.counter` to the maximum permissible value, or, if it is already at this maximum, waits up to one second before increasing the value.

 `ballot.value`
 : Each time the ballot counter is changed, the value is also